Are you intrigued by the field of UX design? Read on to learn how to become a UX designer.

 As companies continue to prioritize creating better products and services, UX designers can expect job security and plenty of opportunities for growth!

-There are different pathways to becoming a UX Designer, some that don’t involve post-secondary education, but if you'd like to go the degree route, it's best to earn your degree in UX design, marketing, web or graphic design, or psychology.
+There are different pathways to becoming a UX Designer, some that don’t involve post-secondary education, but if you'd like to go the degree route, it's best to earn your degree in UX design, digital marketing, web or graphic design, or psychology.

 Successful UX designers also work with the consumer in mind; they must have strong empathy and advocate for the user while they are creating their UX strategy.

-UX design can be a very rewarding career for those that choose to pursue the route of becoming a UX designer.
+UX design can be a very rewarding career for those who choose to pursue the route of becoming a UX designer.
 It's a role that attracts natural problem solvers and individuals who consider themselves a “jack of all trades,” because of all the different roles that you will undergo in a day’s work.

 Regardless of the route or type of education that you take to get there, following the path to becoming a user experience designer can have a great return on investment.
 We wish you the best of luck!